|The Frankfurt-Tipp rating:|

 |Direction:||Florian David Fitz|

 |Production country:||Deutschland 2018|

-Paul (Florian David Fitz) and Toni (Matthias Schweighöfer) are best friends since their childhood.
-But as much as they like each other, the two of them are in constant competition with each other.
-That goes so far that shortly before an important deal with their start-up company, they enter into an insane bet: For 100 days they want to do without all their beloved things - from smartphones to espresso machines to the latest sneakers.
-Only one item may be retrieved per day.
-If you lose, you have to share your share of the profit from the deal with the company's employees.
-It quickly becomes clear how dependent the two are on their material things - and how fragile their friendship seems to be in the face of such a challenge…
+Paul (Florian David Fitz) and Toni (Matthias Schweighöfer) have been best friends since childhood.
+But as fond as they may be of each other, the two are also in constant competition with each other.
+This goes so far that shortly before an important deal with their start-up company, they agree to an insane bet: For 100 days, they plan to give up all their beloved things - from their smartphones to their espresso machines to their latest sneakers.
+Each day, only one item may be reclaimed.
+Those who lose must share their share of the deal's profits with the company's workforce.
+It quickly becomes apparent how dependent the two are on their material possessions - and how seemingly fragile their friendship is in the face of such a challenge.

-However Fitz shoots like already with "The horniest day" a few times over the target.
-So some of the gags unfortunately turn out to be a bit too flat to be convincing, while they are also served too over-twisted.
-But also in the emotional scenes there is the feeling that there was too much put on a scoop every now and then.
-That's a pity in so far as the staging often works really well.
+However, Fitz overshoots the mark a few times, as he did with Der geilste Tag.
+So some of the gags turn out to be a bit too flat to be convincing, while they are also served too overdone.
+But also with the emotional scenes the feeling remains that here and there a shovel too much was packed on.
+That's a pity, because the staging often works really well.
 As a viewer you can not only laugh heartily, but also really think about whether you really need so many material things to be happy.

-With a little more courage for subtlety and some more consistent script decisions, "100 things" could have been an absolute hit.
-Thus the whole thing has a slightly naïve aftertaste.
-That in itself isn't that bad, if you look at the movie as a light feel-good fairy tale.
-As such, it works really well thanks to the good chemistry between the actors.
-But in view of the really good basic idea behind the story, there is still the feeling that there would have been a lot more in it.
-Nevertheless: This charming comedy deserves to be seen!
+With a little more courage to be subtle and some slightly more consistent script decisions, 100 Things could have been an absolute smash hit.
+As it is, there's a slightly naive taint to the whole thing.
+That in itself isn't a bad thing if you think of the film as a light feel-good tale.
+As such, it also works really well thanks to the good chemistry between the actors.
+But considering the really good basic idea behind the story, the feeling remains that there could have been much more here.
+Nevertheless: This charming comedy is definitely worth seeing!

 An article by Frankfurt-Tipp